 Numerous scales are playable on this flute, including the minor pentatonic scale, jazz scale, major scale, and gypsy scale.

-Southern beech is a highly decorative hardwood with a natural sheen and lustre.
+About the wood Southern beech is a highly decorative hardwood with a natural sheen and lustre.
 This Southern Beech has a very resonance voice and a lovely medium weight.

 Our new tuning is based on a middle eastern Hijaz scale.
 Easy to play and adds a whole new flavour to your songs.
 Check out all the details of this Hijaz Middle Eastern tuned Native American Style Flute See the … Find out more